Marcelle Lapicque: Life

 Lapicque was born on 17 July 1873 in Paris.
 Her father was a landowner and Paris municipal councillor, French politician Severiano de Heredia.

-She studied science at the Sorbonne and was a prominent student of Louis Lapicque, who she married in 1902.
+She studied science at the Sorbonne and was a prominent student of Louis Lapicque, whom she married in 1902.
 Lapicque completed her dissertation in 1905 on nerve impulses, in which she was supervised by her husband.
 She was in charge of the Laboratoire des Hautes-Études General Physiology laboratory until her death.
 Marcelle Lapicque, though overshadowed in histories of science by her husband, was an influential scientist in her own right, publishing many papers as sole author.
 Louis Lapicque "insisted on the importance of his wife as equal co-worker in all his research".

 Lapicque published eighty papers with her husband and his students, but her name is not remembered, for a variety of reasons.

 She was a member of the Société de Biologie, and published often in their Bulletin.

 Lapicque's son Charles went on to become an engineer and a painter, and married the daughter of atomic scientist Jean Perrin.

 Lapicque's obituary mentions that she was a gifted pianist, and that she "fought against the environment and against the prejudices of the times."